-Aircraft Design Concepts: An Introductory Course on Aircraft Design introduces the principles of aircraft design through a quantitative approach developed over two decades of teaching aircraft design to 4th-year and graduate students.
+Aircraft Design Concepts: An Introductory Course introduces the principles of aircraft design through a quantitative approach developed from the author’s extensive experience in teaching aircraft design.
 Building on prerequisite courses, the text develops basic design skills and methodologies, while also explaining the underlying physics.

 Table of Contents

 James DeLaurier has worked as an aerospace engineer, consultant, and professor.
 He received his Ph.D. from Stanford University and has worked at McDonnell Aircraft, the NASA Ames Research Center, the Sheldahl Corporation, and the Battelle Memorial Foundation.
 Until his retirement in 2006, Dr. DeLaurier was a professor of Aerospace Engineering at the University of Toronto.
-His specialities include aircraft design, lighter-than-air aerial vehicles, flapping-wing flying machines, and remotepiloted/microwave-powered aircraft.
+His specialties include aircraft design, lighter-than-air aerial vehicles, flapping-wing flying machines, and remote-piloted/microwave-powered aircraft.